 Rio and I haven’t had very many serious jump lessons since our show in early December.
-The holidays and weather always seem to slow things down a bit this time of year, so I was excited to really stretch our legs some on Saturday.
+The holidays and weather always seem to slow things down a bit this time of year, so I was excited to really stretch our legs some on Saturday with a jump lesson.
 Rio has been consistently awesome in all of our rides, and he continued the streak on Saturday.

 This post (and hopefully many more posts in the future!) will be media heavy due to the fact that trainer MM got an AWESOME Nikon camera!!
 Hip hip hooray!!!
 All photos this post are courtesy of MM, which is extra impressive when you realize she was also teaching a jump lesson with 2 riders.